SachitM/docking-sim/README.md

 Please cite outwork if you extend this

-##Support
+## Support
 Send a mail to [Sachit Mahajan](mailto:sachitma@andrew.cmu.edu)

 References
 ==========

-..
-[Dubins51] Dubins, L.E.
+- Dubins, L.E.
 (July 1957).
 "On Curves of Minimal Length with a Constraint on Average Curvature, and with Prescribed Initial and Terminal Positions and Tangents".
 American Journal of Mathematics 79 (3): 497–516
-..
-[LaValle06] LaValle, S. M. (2006).
+- LaValle, S. M. (2006).
 "Planning Algorithms".
 Cambridge University Press
-..
-[Shkel01] Shkel, A. M. and Lumelsky, V. (2001).
+- Shkel, A. M. and Lumelsky, V. (2001).
 "Classification of the Dubins set".
 Robotics and Autonomous Systems 34 (2001) 179–202
-..
-[Walker11] Walker, A. (2011).
+- Walker, A. (2011).
 "Hard Real-Time Motion Planning for Autonomous Vehicles", PhD thesis, Swinburne University.
-..
-[Smart08] Royce, S. (2008).
+- Royce, S. (2008).
 "Evolutionary Control of Autonomous Underwater Vehicles".
 PhD thesis, RMIT
-..
-[Reeds] Reeds, J., & Shepp, L. (1990).
+- Reeds, J., & Shepp, L. (1990).
 Optimal paths for a car that goes both forwards and backwards.
 Pacific journal of mathematics, 145(2), 367-393.

 For 'april_tag_ros'
 If you use this code, please kindly inform [Danylo Malyuta](mailto:danylo.malyuta@gmail.com) (to maintain a list here of research works that have benefited from the code) and cite: